pujyam/QNC/README.md

 Quantum Netlist Compiler

 ## Abstract
-Compile unitary operator algorithms and initial state preparations for quantum computers into an OpenQASM-2.0 based quatum gate-level netlist that can then be run directly on the IBM QISKit compatible simulators or IBM's open-access quantum computers.
+Compile unitary operators (ie., both algorithms and initial state preparations) for quantum computers into an OpenQASM-2.0 based quatum gate-level netlist that can then be run directly on the IBM QISKit compatible simulators or IBM's open-access quantum computers.
 You can even specify the machine's qubit connection topology to produce custom tailored QASM code for each physical machine.